mattahrens/data-101/docs/01-What-is-data.md

 layout: page
 title: Lecture 1
 nav_order: 2
-description: Lecture 1: What is data
+description: Lesson 1: What is data
 ---
-# Lecture 1: What is data
+# Lesson 1: What is data
+## Objectives
+- Understand the definition of data
+- Understand why it's important to learn about data
+## Content
-## Defining Data
+### Defining Data
 The word data, as defined in a dictionary, has a couple of different meanings:
 - facts or information used usually to calculate, analyze, or plan something
 - information that is produced or stored by a computer